KenStarry/Codewars/src/main/kotlin/kyu_8/README.md

 `Enumerable Magic - Does My List Include This?
 ` - Create a method that accepts a list and an item, and returns true if the item belongs to the list, otherwise false.

-### Kata 7
+### Kata 7 - `solved`

 `Find the smallest integer in the array
-`Given an array of integers your solution should find the smallest integer.
+` - Given an array of integers your solution should find the smallest integer.

+### Kata 8 - `solved`

+`Beginner - Reduce but Grow` -
+Given a non-empty array of integers, return the result of multiplying the values together in order.